 When cleaning gutters, wear heavy work gloves to protect your hands since gutters often have sharp metal parts or screw points sticking out into their troughs.
 Also wear safety glasses or goggles.
 In some situations, it’s helpful to have a bucket for collecting debris and a dropcloth for protecting areas beneath the gutter.

-Before you begin, rake the leaves and debris off of the roof so the next heavy rain doesn’t wash it down into the gutters, filling them up again.
+Before you begin, rake or use a leaf blower to blow the leaves and debris off of the roof so the next heavy rain doesn’t wash it down into the gutters, filling them up again.

 Also, some systems are very expensive.
 If you opt to buy a leaf-catching system, be sure it can be easily removed for cleaning.
 For more about these, see How to Buy Gutter Guards & Leaf Catchers.

 1 Scoop out loose debris.
 Starting at a drain outlet at the low end of a gutter, use a narrow garden trowel or a gutter scoop to scoop out loose debris, working away from the drain outlet.
 It’s usually easiest to do this when the debris is slightly damp and pliable, not soggy or dried and encrusted.
 To minimize cleanup later, you can scoop the debris into a plastic bucket.

 2 Blast out the gutters with a hose.
 Using an on-off high-pressure hose nozzle mounted at the end of a water hose, wash out each length of gutter, working toward the drain outlet.
 This can be a messy job; try to avoid splattering mud all over your house.
 If necessary, use a stiff scrub brush to remove encrusted dirt.